bozhnyukAlex/personal_page/README.md

-# personal_page
+# Personal_page
-My personal page implementation
+This is my personal page implementation.
+It is based on Bootstrap 4 pattern.